stellar-buffer/Governance-UI/README.md

 # Governance UI — Powered by Drips Wave

-A Next.js-based governance interface for Solana DAOs, built on top of the [SPL Governance](https://github.com/solana-labs/solana-program-library/tree/master/governance) program.
+A Next.js-based governance interface for stellar DAOs, built on top of the [SPL Governance](https://github.com/stellar-labs/stellar-program-library/tree/master/governance) program.
 This UI enables token holders, NFT communities, and multi-sig participants to create proposals, cast votes, manage treasuries, and interact with a rich ecosystem of voter-weight plugins — all from a single, unified interface.

 This project participates in [Drips Wave](https://docs.drips.network/wave/#drips-wave), a recurring open-source bounty program that lets contributors **Fix, Merge, and Earn** on a predictable monthly cycle.